artecs-group/RVfpga-sim-addons/Computer_Fundamentals/RiscvArchitectureAssembly/README.md

 ## Initial Tests in Ripes - Basic RISC-V Assembly

-Each instruction type is first explained theoretically using the slides available at [SlidesModule2](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2module2.pdf).
+Each instruction type is first explained theoretically using the slides available at [SlidesModule2-Spanish](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2tema2-imprimible.pdf) (also available in English [SlidesModule2-English](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2module2.pdf).
 After studying each instruction type, students must perform the corresponding test from the list below.
 This involves executing the instructions step-by-step and carefully analyzing the Register File and Memory in detail.

 ### Arithmetic instructions